Consumers will pay a 16% price premium for a great customer experience (CX). If you delight your customers, they’ll reward you.

 - Implement customer feedback – The feedback you do receive from your customers is vital to your success.
 Always look at ways to develop a better way to improve their experience.
 Don’t just settle on what you’ve always done.

-- Appreciate your customers – Show your appreciation of their patronage.
+- Appreciate your customers – Show your appreciation for their patronage.
 Sometimes, this is as simple as holding the door for them when they leave.
 Always say “Thank You.”

 Q.10.
 How do the experiences vary across different types of customers?